michaelbartnett/withlox/README.md

 - [ ] Display value fields in collection editor associated with correct named column

+## 2016-10-12-0218EST Cleanup and TypeDescriptor list

+I've been feeling like the JSON stuff takes up to much space in `main.cpp` for a while, and eventually the main UI code shouldn't need to care where a type descriptor or value came from until it's time to save out the data.
+So I pulled all of that stuff out (including `load_json_dir`) into a `typesys_json.h` file.

+I also renamed `types.h` to `typesys.h` since `types.h` is sometimes the name of a generic header where you store commonly defined types for an application.
+I have a type system sort of thing going on here, so "typesys" as an abbreviation for "type system" makes sense to me.

+I'm aso going with the terse name because at work `SoManyOfOurNamesAreOhSoLong` and honestly it's fatiguing.
+It should probably be named typesystem.h but y'know what?
+This is my pogram and I get to make all the meaningless decisions.

 ## 2016-10-11-0353EST Hacks

 I fixed the ImGui::TextInput field buffer size issue!